adieball/EDMC-Screenshot-Linux/README.md

 # ED Screenshot Converter

+> [!NOTE]
+> This project is 95% vibe-coded.
+Some stuff I did on my own, but all bugs are 100% written by Claude.

 > **Linux only.** This plugin is written for the native Linux installation of EDMarketConnector and will not work on Windows or macOS.

 An [EDMarketConnector](https://github.com/EDCD/EDMarketConnector) plugin that automatically converts Elite Dangerous BMP screenshots to PNG, with configurable naming formats based on in-game context.